eduardo-ocampo/PyAstronautics/README.md

 # Documentation

-The long-form documentation and examples for this project are hosted Github Pages: [PyAstronautics Documentation](https://eduardo-ocampo.github.io/PyAstronautics/)
+The long-form documentation and examples for this project are hosted on Github Pages: [PyAstronautics Documentation](https://eduardo-ocampo.github.io/PyAstronautics/)

 ## License